-The training will be composed of a series of scenario-based, immersive, experiential learning modules in which cyber incidents and attacks occurring concurrently with natural and man-made disasters.
+The training will comprise of a series of scenario-based, immersive, experiential learning modules in which cyber incidents and attacks occur concurrently with natural and man-made disasters.

 Through these scenarios, participants will observe cause-and-effect reactions to the ubiquitous connected IoT technologies and identify strategies and techniques to adapt and prevent IoT-based attacks.

-Utilizing artificial intelligence techniques, the project will include the development of an artificial intelligence-powered customizable VR-based training program.
-In addition, the training program will be adaptive to the learner and also accessible through a web-based platform tailored to operate on individuals’ personal devices.
-The program evaluation component of the project will provide insights into the effectiveness of VR-based training platforms and explore potential contributions of artificial intelligence in developing customizable and personalized training programs.
+Utilizing artificial intelligence techniques, the project will include developing an artificial intelligence-powered customizable VR-based training program.
+In addition, the training program will be adaptive to the learner and accessible through a web-based platform tailored to operate on individuals’ devices.
+Finally, the program evaluation component of the project will provide insights into the effectiveness of VR-based training platforms and explore the potential contributions of artificial intelligence in developing customizable and personalized training programs.

 Project Period: 9/2020 – 8/2023

 Funding Agency: The U.S. Department of Homeland Security (DHS)

 As IoT technologies continue to permeate communities, emergency planning and response organizations struggle to mitigate the increasing vulnerabilities created by the ubiquity of these technologies.
 Cyber Resilience Adaptive Virtual Reality Experiences (CRAVRE) are designed for decision-makers at the state, tribal, and local levels of government, public safety leaders (e.g., fire, EMS, law enforcement, hospital and healthcare, public health, emergency management, etc.), key private sector stakeholders and partners, and non-governmental organizations (NGOs) who play essential roles in disaster planning, response, and recovery.

 Cybersecurity training is needed throughout the nation at all levels of the workforce: public safety is not an exception.
 CRAVRE is focused on helping key decision-makers during response and recovery efforts, including: